msatul1305/Linux/Azure Cloud/AZ-900/readme.md

        - Remote work is a challenge
        - VPN can be used, but it is just the extension of trusted perimeter/network.
        - Mobile devices access is more challenging: need to load VPN client in mobile device.
-       - One user from inside the perimter network get malware which can be spread across the network
+       - One user from inside the perimeter network get malware which can be spread across the network
-         - due to too broad of scope of acess to some trusted devices
+         - due to too broad of scope of access to some trusted devices
        - Zero trust model/Untrusted model(Trusted Identities, Not Location)
          - assumes everyone is untrustworthy regardless of user is inside or from outside network.
          - Trust is proven by identity instead of location/security perimeter.
-         - least previlage access: just enough permissions to perform job
+         - least privilege access: just enough permissions to perform job
          - simplified, centralized management.
          - Allow access from approved devices only (regardless of location).
    - Multi-Factor Authentication - More Security but less convenient(more steps to log in)